 be eligible to receive financial aid and meet the definition of financially

 have a current FAFSA on file with the Office of Scholarships and Financial Aid.

 selected, the candidate must complete the Financial

-Literacy 101, Paying for College on-line module prior to receiving
+Literacy 101, Paying for College on-line module (or other module if needed) prior to receiving

 textbooks (1 hour).